KH40-khoast40/MES40/README.md

 - If you export a cube map from MikuMikuModel, you have to open it Noesis, and then export it out again (under .dds format), I don't why, but the cube map ripped straight out of MikuMikuModel cause error for the shader

-- I *accidentally* commented a little too much on the Object.fx (about how things work) that it might make the code even harder to read, so use Object_Commentless.fx if you get confused in distinguishing the actual codes and the comments, sorry about that lol
+- I commented a little too much on the Object.fx (about how things work) that it might make the code even harder to read, so use Object_Commentless.fx if you get confused in distinguishing the actual codes and the comments, sorry about that lol

 ## Sample models
 - For cubemap, submap testing: https://sta.sh/01c42ecrpsri